codehubjfs/ConsoleProjects/Gopal/Readme.md

 # Job Portal Application

 This Job Portal application offers functionalities for job seekers, employers, and admins.
-Depending on the project type, the application can be implemented as a Console-based Application, JSP-based Web Application, or Spring MVC Application.
+Depending on the project type, the application can be implemented as a Console-based Application, JSP-based Web Application, Spring MVC Application.

 ## Features